-In March, the Supreme Court issued a 6-to-2 decision in Lorenzo v.
-SEC holding that an investment banker could be primarily liable under Rule 10b-5(a) and (c) for circulating misleading emails to investors, even though the investment banker did not personally author the content of the emails.1 The case arose out of allegations that Francis Lorenzo, the director of investment banking at a broker-dealer, sent investors emails containing false statements that were drafted by his supervisor.
+In March, the Supreme Court held in Lorenzo v.
+SEC that an investment banker could be primarily liable under Rule 10b-5(a) and (c) for circulating misleading emails to investors, even though the investment banker did not personally author the content of the emails.1

+The case arose out of allegations that Francis Lorenzo, the director of investment banking at a broker-dealer, sent investors emails containing false statements that were drafted by his supervisor.
 The D.C.
-Circuit concluded that Lorenzo was not a "maker" of a misleading statement for the purposes of 10b-5(b) liability, but held that he could be liable for deceptive practices in violation of Rules 10b-5(a) and (c).2 the distinction between "making" a false statement under Rule 10b-5(b) and engaging in deceptive conduct-so-called "scheme liability"-under Rule 10b-5(a) and (c).
-The Court clarified that the scheme liability provisions reach a defendant who disseminates a false statement with intent to defraud, even if the defendant does not qualify as the "maker" of the statement and therefore could not be held liable under Rule 10b-5(b).
-The Court rejected Lorenzo's argument that the scheme liability provisions of Rule 10b-5 should apply only to conduct other than misstatements, and instead explained that the three subsections of Rule 10b-5 overlap rather than apply to mutually exclusive conduct.
+Circuit concluded that Lorenzo was not a "maker" of a misleading statement for the purposes of 10b-5(b) liability, but held that he could be liable for deceptive practices in violation of Rules 10b-5(a) and (c).
+The Supreme Court had previously restricted liability under Rule 10b-5(b) to a "maker" of a misleading statement, meaning someone with ultimate authority over the statement.2

+In Lorenzo, the Supreme Court clarified the relationship between "making" a false statement under Rule 10b-5(b) and engaging in deceptive conduct-so-called "scheme liability"-under Rule 10b5(a) and (c).
+The Court explained that the three subsections of Rule 10b-5 overlap rather than apply to mutually exclusive conduct, and that the scheme liability provisions can reach a defendant who disseminates a false statement with intent to defraud, even if the defendant does not qualify as the "maker" of the statement and therefore could not be held liable under Rule 10b-5(b).
+The Court rejected Lorenzo's argument that the scheme liability provisions of Rule 10b-5 should apply only to conduct other than misstatements.